Bandung Conference: Discussion

-Major debate centered around the question of whether Soviet policies in Eastern Europe and Central Asia should be censured along with Western colonialism.
+Major debate centered on the question of whether Soviet policies in Eastern Europe and Central Asia should be censured along with Western colonialism.
 A memo was submitted by 'The Moslem Nations under Soviet Imperialism', accusing the Soviet authorities of massacres and mass deportations in Muslim regions, but it was never debated.
 A consensus was reached in which "colonialism in all of its manifestations" was condemned, implicitly censuring the Soviet Union, as well as the West.
 China played an important role in the conference and strengthened its relations with other Asian nations.
 Having survived an assassination attempt on the way to the conference, the Chinese premier, Zhou Enlai, displayed a moderate and conciliatory attitude that tended to quiet fears of some anticommunist delegates concerning China's intentions.

 Later in the conference, Zhou Enlai signed an agreement on dual nationality with Indonesian foreign minister Sunario.
 World observers closely watched Zhou.
 He downplayed revolutionary communism and strongly endorsed the right of all nations to choose their own economic and political systems, including even capitalism.
 His moderation and reasonableness made a very powerful impression for his own diplomatic reputation and for China.
 By contrast, Nehru was bitterly disappointed at the generally negative reception he received.
 Senior diplomats called him arrogant.
 Zhou said privately, "I have never met a more arrogant man than Mr. Nehru."